This collection of tips, inspired by guest feedback, may assist in planning your next visit to The Strong museum.

 The museum accepts Visa, MasterCard, American Express, and Discover cards.
 There is also an ATM just inside the museum entryway.

 Wheelchairs and Strollers

 The museum offers complimentary use of a limited number of wheelchairs and strollers that are available on a first-come, first-served basis.
 If you choose to bring your own stroller, you may take it along with you anywhere in the museum.
 Valuables should not be left in unattended strollers.

 An ample number of restrooms are scattered throughout the museum, including two family restrooms.
 You will find changing tables in all restrooms.

 You’re likely to enjoy your visit so much that you’ll want to return again.
 Museum membership provides free general museum admission for one year and represents a cost-effective way for families to visit the museum frequently.
 If you join as a member before paying general admission, you can use your free-admission benefit immediately.
-If you purchase general admission and decide to become a member before leaving the museum, 50% of your admission fees may be applied to the cost of an annual membership—you just need to hand in today’s dated receipt when you join.
+If you purchase general admission and decide to become a member before leaving the museum, you can apply some of your admission fee toward the cost of an annual membership—you just need to hand in today’s dated receipt when you join.
 Museum members enjoy many other exclusive benefits, such as a $1 general admission discount for guests, a $1 discount on butterfly garden admission, and a 10% discount in the museum shops.
 Members who join at the Patron level or above receive even more benefits like discounted admission to nearly 200 children’s museums across the United States and Canada.
 Visit the membership page for details.
 Parking privileges are not a benefit of membership.